pandey-ankit/coherence-new/add-event/add-event.md

           customer.setName(customer.getName().toUpperCase());
           // the following ensures the value is updated before it's committed to the backing map entry.setValue(customer);
-      }
+      }</copy>
       ```

       Note: You will also have to add the following imports:

       ```java
-      import com.oracle.coherence.spring.annotation.event.Inserting;
+      <copy>import com.oracle.coherence.spring.annotation.event.Inserting;
       import com.oracle.coherence.spring.annotation.event.Updating;
       import com.oracle.coherence.spring.annotation.event.Synchronous;
       import com.tangosol.net.events.partition.cache.EntryEvent;
-      import com.tangosol.net.events.partition.cache.EntryEvent;
+      import com.tangosol.net.events.partition.cache.EntryEvent;</copy>
       ```

-   > Note: It is important that the amount of work you do within a synchronous event listener is minimized as you are holding
-   > an implicit exclusive lock on the entry while this code runs.
-You should not be doing any operations that do external calls to
-   > other systems as this will affect the performance and throughput of the cluster.
+   > Note: It is important that the amount of work you do within a synchronous event listener is minimized as you are holding an implicit exclusive lock on the entry while this code runs.
+You should not be doing any operations that do external calls to other systems as this will affect the performance and throughput of the cluster.

 2. In a terminal, issue the following command to build the application:

       ```bash
-      mvn clean install -DskipTests
+      <copy>mvn clean install -DskipTests</copy>
       ```

 3. Then run the following command to start the application:

       ```bash
-      java -jar target/springboot-1.0-SNAPSHOT.jar
+     <copy>java -jar target/springboot-1.0-SNAPSHOT.jar</copy>
       ```

 4. In a new terminal window, run the following command to insert a customer:

       ```bash
-      curl -X POST -H "Content-Type: application/json" -d '{"id": 1, "name": "Tim", "balance": 1000}' http://localhost:8080/api/customers
+      <copy>curl -X POST -H "Content-Type: application/json" -d '{"id": 1, "name": "Tim", "balance": 1000}' http://localhost:8080/api/customers</copy>
       ```

       You should see output from the original listener showing the inserted value with uppercase name: